Big Ten Inch Record: Aerosmith

 The rock band Aerosmith covered the song on its 1975 album, Toys in the Attic.
 The recording was Aerosmith's second cover of rhythm and blues songs from the early 1950s, having covered "Train Kept A-Rollin'" on its 1974 album, Get Your Wings.
+They also covered an r&b hit from 1963, "Walking the Dog" by Rufus Thomas on their eponymous debut in 1973.

 The song received mixed reviews.
 One critic predicted that it would be "the only Aerosmith song hoary historians and earnest teen-agers will be playing 100 years from now."
 On the other hand, Mark Simmons of The Austin American-Statesman called it "low humor" and opined that "the double entendre 'Big Ten Inch' goes deservedly limp."

-While omitted from "Aerosmith's Greatest Hits" in 1980, the song has since been re-issued on multiple Aerosmith compilations, including "Pandora's Box" (1991), "Aerosmith's Greatest Hits 1973–1988" (2001), "O, Yeah!
-Ultimate Aerosmith Hits" (2002), and "The Essential Aerosmith" (2011).
+While it was omitted from Greatest Hits in 1980, the song has since been re-issued on multiple Aerosmith compilations, including Pandora's Box (1991), Aerosmith's Greatest Hits 1973–1988 (2001), O, Yeah!
+Ultimate Aerosmith Hits (2002), and The Essential Aerosmith (2011).